 If you’re an existing Amazon Prime member, did you know you already have access to Prime Reading?
-Whether you’re a self-confessed bookworm or just like to read on your morning commute, Prime Reading offers unlimited access to a selection of over one thousand e-books, audiobooks, magazines, and comic books to keep you entertained.
+Whether you’re a confessed bookworm or just like to read on your morning commute, Prime Reading offers unlimited access to a selection of over one thousand e-books, audiobooks, magazines, and comic books to keep you entertained.
 You’ll find bestsellers from popular publishing houses alongside literary classics from authors like Jane Austen — and the best bit is that all the books are free for Prime members.
-With Amazon Prime Day on the horizon, it could be a good time to pick up a new Kindle Paperwhite or Oasis — or just download the Kindle app for iOS and Android to start reading for free.
+You also get one free pre-release book per month from a selection of editors’ picks, allowing you to read some great books before everyone else.

 Don’t have Amazon Prime?
 We’ve also rounded up some of the best free Kindle books — with something to suit all tastes.
-There’s quite a lot to choose from in the Prime Reading catalog, so we’ve selected our favorite books from a range of genres, including mystery, action, romance, and more.
+There’s quite a lot to choose from in the Prime Reading catalog, so we’ve selected some of the best free Kindle books on Amazon Prime from a range of genres, including mystery, action, romance, and more.

 - Action and adventure